arc42/quality.arc42.org-site/_pages/20-qualities.md

 order: 20
 ---

-Here you find a list of several _qualities_ (meaning: desirable, expected or required properties) of IT systems).
+Here you find a list of several _qualities_ (meaning: desirable, expected or required properties) of IT systems.

 {% assign letter_string = "A" %}